Understanding Arbitration Clauses in Contracts

 Contractual agreements often include clauses that require arbitration should a dispute arise.
 Many times, attorneys and their clients encounter instances where arbitration clauses did not fully consider the scope of potential disputes, often resulting in unforeseen outcomes.

-What is one of the biggest problems you have seen lately with arbitration clauses?
+What is one of the biggest problems with arbitration clauses?

-The biggest issue I’ve seen lately is arbitration clauses that do not clearly set out what claims the parties wish to submit to arbitration.
+One of the biggest issues with arbitration clauses is they do not clearly set out what claims the parties wish to submit to arbitration.
 If the clause is too expansive, a party may be forced to arbitrate claims that it never intended to submit to arbitration.
 On the other hand, if an arbitration clause is too restrictive, a party may not be able to compel arbitration of some claims.

 The problem is that parties do not always appreciate the consequences of the language used in the arbitration provision.
 For example, clauses that require arbitration of disputes “arising under” a contract are seen as more restrictive by the courts than clauses that require arbitration of disputes “arising under or related to” a contract.
 A tort claim, as opposed to a breach of contract claim, may not be arbitrable under an “arising under” contract, but could be sent to arbitration under an “arising under or related to” contract.